yjavlekar-cyber/90DaysOfDevOps/2026/day-43/day-43-jobs-steps.md

 ## Environment Variables
 - Instead of hardcoding we can also use variables in the script.
+- variables can only used inside a box like if they are defined in a step they can only be used in the step only.
 - variables can be defined by using keywords-env.
 - There are two types of variables
   - 1) first which are defined by us in the script.